 Cooking - Portable gas stoves are recommended.
 Please check with the crew on cylinder stowage.
 Cylinders are not allowed below deck.

 Food - Orders can be taken for ice, bread and milk for which a service charge will be made in addition to the cost of items.
 Please collect after 1.30pm.
 Water and orders shall only be supplied to campers traveling both ways with Lady Musgrave Cruises.
 Credit card details are to be provided to the office before departure so any charges can be made for the delivery.
 If more then one card is be used then it is up to the individual to inform the crew on which card any purchases are to be made.

 Dinghy Transfers - Dinghies max.
-3.5m long x 1.5m wide may be transported to the island for an additional cost of $150.00 return.
+3.5m long x 1.5m wide may be transported to the island for an additional cost of $400.00 includes motor/small fuel tank return.
 Dinghy transfers must be booked when making your cruise transfer reservations.
+Availability conditions apply.

 N.B.
 MARINE SAFETY QUEENSLAND HAS ADVISED THAT YOUR DINGHY MUST BE REGISTERED AND CARRY THE CORRECT SAFETY EQUIPMENT.
 THE OPERATOR OF THE VESSEL MUST HOLD THE APPROPRIATE LICENSE.